This chapter contains the following sections:

 Enforce Oracle WSM security and management polices locally at run time.

 All of Oracle WSM's functionality is accessible to administrators from Oracle Enterprise Manager Fusion Middleware Control.
-Part II, "Basic Administration" and Part III, "Advanced Administration" describe the security and administration tasks in more detail.
+Part I, "Basic Administration" and Part I, "Advanced Administration" describe the security and administration tasks in more detail.

 The following list provides examples of specific tasks that you can perform using Oracle WSM:

 Handle WS-Security (for example, encryption, decryption, signing, signature validation, and so on)